Ouxsoft/LivingMarkup/docs/lhtml5.md

 </block>
 ```

-## Components
+## Modules
-### Nested Components
+### Nested Modules
-Components can be nested inside one another.
-The following shows an example of a `var`, which is short for variable, component nested inside a `block` component.
+Modules can be nested inside one another.
+The following shows an example of a `var`, which is short for variable, module nested inside a `block` module.
 ```html5
 <block name="UserProfile">
     <var name="fist_name"/>
 </block>
 ```

-#### Component Ancestor Properties
+#### Module Ancestor Properties
-+ Components can access their own private variables.
++ Modules can access their own private variables.
-+ Components can access their ancestors public variables.
++ Modules can access their ancestors public variables.

 ```HTML
  <div id="1">